itsnotkx/Photo-sorter/README.md

 **BACKUP ALL PHOTOS FIRST**

 Move the desired photos into a folder, and select your folder using the gui.
-If your photos have location data, check the _Sort by location_ checkbox, and choose your scale.
-Defaults to sorting by date taken.
+If you want to sort your photos by date, just run the code. (default) If your photos have location data, check the _Sort by location_ checkbox, and choose your scale.
 After running the code, rename your folders as desired.